 His ancestors had dedicated a Temple around 10th century BC to Yahweh.
 But Nebuchadnezzar II destroyed it around 587 BC during the siege of Jerusalem, by Babylon.
 It had taken many years to build that Temple.

-He grew up, and rose to become one of the most important men in Persia (in modern Iran): a cup bearer to Artaxerxes, king of Persia, and later, the king made him a governor of Persian Judea.
-To rebuild the Temple, the king gave his permission to use timber from the king’s forest.
+He grew up, and rose to become one of the most important men in Persia (in modern Iran): a cupbearer to Artaxerxes, king of Persia, and later, the king made him a governor of Persian Judea.
+To rebuild Jerusalem wall, the king gave his permission to use timber from the king’s forest.
 In the imperial Persia, which had conquered Babylon, commanding the territories with military and economic powers, the king’s timber went with the king’s builders and security.
-The Temple was rebuilt within 52 days despite oppositions from Samaritans, Arabs and Philistines.
+The wall was rebuilt within 52 days despite oppositions from Samaritans, Arabs and Philistines.

-Yes, Nehemiah rebuilt the Temple circa 408 BC – the very one that stood in Jerusalem during the time of Christ.
-Later, Roman Generals Titus and Vespasian destroyed it along with the Ark during the siege of AD 67.
+Yes, Nehemiah rebuilt the city wall circa 408 BC.
+That city housed the temple – the very one that stood in Jerusalem during the time of Christ.
+Later, Roman Generals Titus and Vespasian destroyed it during the siege of AD 67-70.

 I am yet to read of any man that understands foreign policy, diplomacy and large project management better than Nehemiah.
 When Artaxerxes made him governor, he gave him support.
 Nehemiah worked for that support.
 The king provided him with resources.
 And even though enemies came, during the rebuilding, he was able to execute the mission at a very short time.